Skip to main content

 Seattle Stormarrow-right

-WaFd and the Seattle Storm will launch Fit Futures together, a community initiative that provides kids with equal access to physical activity and financial education, set to begin in the fall of 2023.
-Three Title 1 schools will receive $5,000 each towards the purchase of new PE equipment and supplies in a celebratory ceremony to include the presence of Storm mascot Doppler and a Storm VIP guest.
+In 2023, WaFd and the Seattle Storm launched Fit Futures, a community initiative providing kids with equal access to physical activity and financial education.
+Each year, three Title One schools will receive $5,000 each towards the purchase of new PE equipment and supplies in a celebratory ceremony to include the presence of Storm mascot Doppler and a Storm VIP guest.
 Each of these three schools will also receive 300 tickets to a regular season Storm game for kids and their families.
 Additionally, WaFd sponsors a half court shootaround challenge with Storm players benefitting a local BIPOC non-profit.

 Seattle Seawolves Logo